 So the tapes continued to sit there.
 Day in and day out.
 They reminded me of the money I wasted.
 They took up space on the book shelves.
-Finally they were just reminding me how my loving plan had gone wrong, truly through no real fault of my own and making me feel frustrated.
+Finally they were just reminding me how my loving plan had gone wrong, truly through no real fault of my own and was making me feel frustrated and sad.

 The VCRs have been in a cabinet beside the bookshelf behind closed doors.
 “Out of sight, out of mind.”
 So I never got around to hooking them up.
-Next week I will get someone to help me get the VCRs into my car and release them to the recycle center.
+Next week I will take the VCRs into my car and release them to the recycle center.
 I already feel better.

 You know the funny thing about it is I don’t feel guilty any more.
 I bought those items with love and hopes that I could share the same shows with my grandsons that I watched with my son.
 I guess in some ways I bought them for me too.

 It’s all okay now.
 I know that my intentions were good and filled with love.
 That is what is important.
 Although they may never hear how I bought all those tapes to share with them, my second son and his wife may tell them someday how much I loved them and wanted to share some old timey tapes with them.